Mahmoud333/FileManager-Swift/README.md

 - you can enter folders/files and delete them

+- you can see the real jpg, jepg, png images instead of image icons

 - supports 3gp, files, jpg, json, mp4, pdf, png, txt, xml, zip images icon to be easier for you to navigate through the files

 - Future features:

         - Better UI with good animations
-        - you will get to see the real images instead of image icons
+      ✓✓✓ you will get to see the real images instead of image icons
         - will be able to play/watch the videos, songs
         - will be able to open and see what is inside json, xml, txt files